 The thyroid is an endocrine gland that regulates numerous metabolic processes through hormone secretion.
 Thyroid homeostasis is controlled through a complex feedback loop through the hypothalamus-pituitary-thyroid axis.
 Thyroxine (otherwise known as T4 due to the presence of four iodine molecules), is the major secretory hormone of the thyroid and is converted into triiodothyronine (T3).
 Secretion of thyroxine by the thyroid is regulated by the concentration of thyroid stimulating hormone (TSH).
 TSH is generated by the pituitary gland and secreted in the bloodstream to generate a feedback loop with T4.
-Loss of the regulatory feedback cycle of the thyroid hormones could lead to hyperthyroidism and primary or secondary hypothyroidism.11
+Loss of the regulatory feedback cycle of the thyroid hormones could lead to hyperthyroidism and primary or secondary hypothyroidism.1

 Assessment of thyroid function can be achieved through the quantification of thyroid hormone levels.
-However, the appropriate clinical utilization of these tests has been a subject of concern in the recent literature.^{1,2} For example in pediatrics, TSH and total T4 can be elevated in children who are overweight or obese, but it is not clear if this is a result or cause of obesity.^{3,4,5} Therefore general screening may not provide actionable clinical information.3-7
+However, the appropriate clinical utilization of these tests has been a subject of concern in the recent literature.^{2,3} For example in pediatrics, TSH and total T4 can be elevated in children who are overweight or obese, but it is not clear if this is a result or cause of obesity.^{4,5,6} Therefore general screening may not provide actionable clinical information.^{4,5,6,7,8}

 The Endocrine Society Clinical Practice Guideline on pediatric obesity and the American Academy of Pediatrics recommend against routine laboratory evaluations for endocrine etiologies of pediatric obesity unless the patient's stature and/or height velocity are attenuated (assessed in relationship to genetic/familial potential and pubertal stage).
 They also recommend against measuring insulin concentrations when evaluating children or adolescents for obesity.
 They note that although obesity is associated with insulin resistance/hyperinsulinemia, attempts to diagnose insulin resistance by measuring plasma insulin concentration or any other surrogate in the clinical setting has no merit because it has no diagnostic value.
 Fasting insulin concentrations show considerable overlap between insulin-resistant and insulin-sensitive youths.
 Therefore, there is no well-defined cut point differentiating normal from abnormal and no universally accepted, clinically useful, numeric expression that defines insulin resistance, unlike for glucose or lipids.
-Moreover, measuring insulin is hampered by the lack of standardized insulin assays, and poor reproducibility of even the same assay.
+Moreover, measuring insulin is hampered by the lack of standardized insulin assays and poor reproducibility of even the same assay.
 Further limitations include race/ethnicity-related differences in insulin concentrations due to differences in the metabolic clearance rate of insulin and the cross reactivity between insulin and proinsulin.
 In youths with Type 2 diabetes mellitus, despite severe deficiency in insulin secretion, fasting insulin concentrations are higher than in youths without diabetes.
 Importantly, fasting insulin concentrations are similar in youths who are obese with normal glucose tolerance vs impaired glucose tolerance, allowing for the possible danger of missing a diagnosis of impaired glucose tolerance if one uses fasting insulin concentrations as a screening tool.
-Because of these limitations, measuring plasma insulin concentrations remains a research tool with no clinical value for evaluation of obesity.^{7,10}
+Because of these limitations, measuring plasma insulin concentrations remains a research tool with no clinical value for evaluation of obesity.^{8,9}

-United States Preventive Services Task Force9
+United States Preventive Services Task Force

-Body mass index measurement is the recommended screening test for obesity.
-Body mass index percentile is plotted on growth charts, such as those developed by the CDC, which are based on US-specific, population-based norms for children 2 years and older.
-Obesity is defined as an ageand sex-specific BMI in the 95th percentile or greater.
+Body mass index (BMI) measurement is the recommended screening test for obesity.
+BMI percentile is plotted on growth charts, such as those developed by the CDC, and obesity is defined as an age- and sex-specific BMI in the 95th percentile or greater.10